Cruzzini: Valley

 The Cruzini, the upper Liamone and the Sorru in su flow through a region known as the "Deux Sorru" in the Liamone landscape.

 The region does not see many tourists, although the river has several good places for swimming.

 The high and steep valley walls and the omnipresent forest contribute to a sense of isolation.

 The population is elderly, with more than 10% over 75 years of age.

 As of 2018 one person in five lived below the poverty level and had difficulty accessing health care.

 The valley is covered by a dense Maquis shrubland except in the immediate vicinity of the villages, which are surrounded by terraced gardens and a few olive or chestnut groves.

 The riparian zone holds alders and willows.

 The upper Cruzini valley is predominantly wooded with Laricio pine, and is encircled by peaks of the Monte d'Oro massif exceeding 2000 m in height, including Punta di Pinzi Corbini, Punta Muratellu and Punta Migliarello.

-There are no roads above Chiusa, but the munipalities have developed themed trails and stopover lodges in an effort to attract hikers.
+There are no roads above Chiusa, but the municipalities have developed themed trails and stopover lodges in an effort to attract hikers.

 In its upper reaches the crest that separates the valley of the Cruzini from that of the Fiume Grossu to the north has been designated a Zone naturelle d'intérêt écologique, faunistique et floristique (ZNIEFF).

 It ranges in elevation from 600 to 2425 m and covers 5132 ha.

 The Punta Muzzella is the highest peak.

 The area is used for extensive livestock farming, which maintains open areas and contributes to biodiversity.

 There is logging activity in the territorial forest of Libiu and the communal forest of Pastricciola.